RichieRicky/DSF-PT08P5-GROUP5_CAPSTONE-PROJECT/README.md

 # Overview

-According to HIV & AIDS world outlook reports highlights HIV as the biggest global health issue with approximately 38 million infected worldwide(WHO(2020), UNAIDS(2020)).The disease mostly affects adolescent girls and young women (AGYW), who are at a higher risk of HIV infection due to a combination of biological, socio-economic, and behavioral factors (WHO(2020), UNAIDS(2019)).

-Regionally, sub-Saharan Africa is bearing the bulk of the epidemic and bears nearly 70% of the world's HIV cases (WHO(2020), UNAIDS(2019)).

-Locally in Kenya, HIV remains a significant public health issue among AGYW relative to their counterparts who are male.
-Structural impediments such as gender disparities, levels of poverty, and limited access to education and health care leave AGYW in some of the counties vulnerable to increased vulnerability (National AIDS Control Council, 2020; Ministry of Health Kenya, 2021).
-Despite interventions such as the Aid-Funded programs that seek to stem HIV infections by surmounting these structural drivers, the challenge of reaching high-risk groups and utilizing existing resources to the fullest for intervention still exists.This research will, therefore adopt Cross Industry Standard Procedures- Data Mining(CRISP-DM) methodology for the health industry.
+HIV remains a major global health issue, affecting approximately 38 million people worldwide, with adolescent girls and young women (AGYW) at higher risk due to biological, socio-economic, and behavioral factors.
+Sub-Saharan Africa bears nearly 70% of global cases, with Kenya facing significant challenges among AGYW due to gender disparities, poverty, and limited access to education and healthcare.
+Despite aid-funded programs, gaps in reaching high-risk groups persist.
+This project will apply the CRISP-DM methodology to enhance data-driven HIV intervention strategies in the health sector.

 # Business Understanding
 ## Problem Statement
-Adolescent girls and young women (AGYW) in Kenya face a disproportionately high risk of HIV infection, accounting for nearly 70% of new cases in sub-Saharan Africa.
-Despite interventions like the SPARK program—which targets structural drivers such as poverty, gender inequality, and lack of education—critical challenges persist:
+Adolescent girls and young women in Kenya face a disproportionately high risk of HIV infection.
+Despite health program interventions which target structural drivers such as poverty, gender inequality, and lack of education—critical challenges persist:
   - Inefficient Resource Allocation: Limited ability to identify and prioritize high-risk populations.
   - Gaps in Intervention Impact: Uncertainty about which strategies (biomedical, behavioral, or social) are most effective.
   - Data-Driven Decision-Making: Need for actionable insights to optimize program reach and reduce HIV incidence.